Post liver biopsy hemorrhage

-Moderate volume high attenuation fluid in the abdomen and pelvis, in keeping with a haemoperitoneum.
+Moderate volume high attenuation fluid in the abdomen and pelvis, in keeping with a hemoperitoneum.

-Ultrasound guided biopsy of the liver is a commonly performed procedure, with clinically significant post-procedural haemorrhage thankfully uncommon.
+Ultrasound guided biopsy of the liver is a commonly performed procedure, with clinically significant post-procedural hemorrhage thankfully uncommon.

 The lessons from this case are:

-1. Never be complacent (this is only the 3rd, but the worst haemorrhage of many hundred liver biopsies I have performed).
+1. Never be complacent (this is only the 3rd, but the worst hemorrhage of many hundred liver biopsies I have performed).

-2. Follow pre-preparation protocols rigourously, although it doesnt mean haemorrhage will never happen (this was a single pass, non-focal biopsy).
+2. Follow pre-preparation protocols rigourously, although it doesnt mean hemorrhage will never happen (this was a single pass, non-focal biopsy).

 3. Post-procedural care from radiological procedures on return to the ward is vital.

-The patient stablised, without the need for embolisation or surgery.
+The patient stablised, without the need for embolization or surgery.